zzzprojects/docs/dynamic-linq.net/pages/getting-started/advanced/configuration.md

 # Configuration

-The `System.Linq.Dynamic.Core` library offers more functionality and settings which is made optional via configuration.
+The `System.Linq.Dynamic.Core` library offers more functionalities and settings that are made optional via configuration.

 ``` cs
 // Create a config object